Every Texan: Current research

 The center is also home to the Texas KIDS COUNT Project, which tracks the well-being of children county by county.

 Board and staff

-The Center has a current staff of thirty-three.
-Senior staff includes Anne Dunkelberg, Associate Director, named 2007 Consumer Health Care Advocate of the Year by Families USA, and Dick Lavine, Senior Fiscal Analyst, named Best Lobbyist for the Little Guy by Texas Monthly in 1999.
+The center has a current staff of thirty-three.
+Senior staff includes Anne Dunkelberg, associate director, named 2007 Consumer Health Care Advocate of the Year by Families USA, and Dick Lavine, senior fiscal analyst, named Best Lobbyist for the Little Guy by Texas Monthly in 1999.

+In June 2020 Every Texan United was formed and is affiliated with the Nonprofit Professional Employees Union (NPEU), a local of the International Federation of Professional and Technical Engineers.
+On August 16 2021 the first contract was ratified, the first NPEU in a right to work state.